Gerard Vaughan (British politician)

-Sir Gerard Foliott Vaughan (11 June 1923 – 29 July 2003) was a British psychiatrist and politician, who reached ministerial rank during the Thatcher administration.
-He was perhaps most famous for losing a battle of wills with the Campaign for Nuclear Disarmament's Joan Ruddock over the government's grant to the Citizens Advice Bureau, a battle that cost him his government post and permanently curtailed his political ambitions.
+Sir Gerard Folliott Vaughan (11 June 1923 – 29 July 2003) was a British psychiatrist and politician, who reached ministerial rank during the Thatcher administration.

+Vaughan's political career ended after a battle with the Campaign for Nuclear Disarmament's Joan Ruddock over the government's grant to the Citizens Advice Bureau.
+He lost his government post and was no longer active in politics from that point on.

 Early life

-Gerard Vaughan was the son of a sugar planter, born and educated in what is now Mozambique.
+Gerard Folliott Vaughan was the son of a sugar planter, born and educated in what is now Mozambique.
 During the Second World War, his father joined the Royal Air Force as a pilot, and was killed.

 Medical career

-The young Vaughan studied medicine in London, attending the University of London, Guy's Hospital, and the Maudsley Hospital.
+Vaughan studied medicine in London, attending the University of London, Guy's Hospital, and the Maudsley Hospital.
 He eventually became the consultant in charge of the Bloomfield Clinic at Guy's Hospital, serving in that role from 1958 to 1979.